Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

   init('API_KEY', configuration);
 ```

+!!!note
-!!!notes: If you need both web attribution plugin and page view plugin, please use the Marketing Analytics Browser instead.
+    If you need both web attribution plugin and page view plugin, please use the Marketing Analytics Browser instead.
 Learn more about [Marketing Analytics Browser SDK](../marketing-analytics-browser/).
->>>>>>> eea3c47 (feat: add marketing analytics browser and restructure)

 ## Advanced topics